ReemAlrashoud/Network-project/README.md

 ### Problems that you faced and solutions.
 **P1:** How to connect multiple clients to the same chat and send messages in parallel

 Solution: by using threads.

 **P2:** How to make multiple devices connected to the same server

 Solution: by make all clients connect to the IP address of the computer that works as the server of the chat.

 **P3:** How to connect the GUI with other classes

-By declaring and calling the class name of the GUI class.
+solution: By declaring and calling the class name of the GUI class.